Saturday. CME closed. You’re open — on HyperLiquid S&P500.

 Step 3.
 Place Your Trade

-1. Choose Buy/Long (betting the index goes up) or Sell/Short (betting it goes down).
-As shown in the image below, I chose Sell/Short — the S&P 500 dropped 1% on Friday, and with the weekend ahead, I wanted to test a bearish position.
+- Choose Buy/Long (betting the index goes up) or Sell/Short (betting it goes down).
+I went with Sell/Short — the S&P 500 had dropped 1% on Friday, and I wanted to test a bearish position over the weekend.

-2. Select order type: Market or Limit.
-I went with Market for instant execution.
+- Select order type: Market or Limit.
+I chose Market for instant execution.

-3. Set leverage — 1x to 50x (use the slider or type manually).
-I set it to 50x — the maximum — to see just how little margin is needed.
+- Set leverage — 1x to 50x.
+I set it to 50x to see just how little margin is needed at the maximum.

 | Position | Leverage | Margin Required | Notional Exposure |